classroom management tips

 - Changing activities

 - Exiting the classroom

-3. Group students in collaborative groups
+3. Organize students in collaborative groups

 4. Increase student engagement through acknowledgements

-Help your students stay more motivated and engaged throughout the day by using positive reinforcements to acknowledge their positive behavior and academic achievements.
+Our 4th classroom management tip is to help your students stay more motivated and engaged throughout the day by using positive reinforcements to acknowledge their positive behavior and academic achievements.
 Consider these times to acknowledge your students:

 - Say thank you